-I'm grateful to Orbit for a free advance copy of The Rosewater Redemption to consider for review.
+I'm grateful to Titan Books for a free copy of Skein Island to consider for review.

 As a blogger it's easy to get a bit formulaic in your reviews.
 Plot précis.
 What the book meant to you.
 Some pithy quotes.
 A bit about the author's previous work and perhaps wider context.
 Summing up.